commercetools/sphere-node-product-csv-sync/README.md

     -p, --projectKey <key>       your SPHERE.IO project-key
-    -i, --clientId <id>          your OAuth client id for the SPHERE.IO API -s, --clientSecret <secret>  your OAuth client secret for the SPHERE.IO API --sphereHost                 SPHERE.IO API host to connecto to --timeout [millis]           Set timeout for requests
+    -i, --clientId <id>          your OAuth client id for the SPHERE.IO API -s, --clientSecret <secret>  your OAuth client secret for the SPHERE.IO API --sphereHost <host>          SPHERE.IO API host to connecto to --timeout [millis]           Set timeout for requests
     --verbose                    give more feedback during action
     --debug                      give as many feedback as possible